Ilona Markova: Playing career

 As a child, Markova participated in rhythmic gymnastics and figure skating.
 Her mother encouraged her to begin playing ice hockey and, despite early hesitation, she ultimately chose to commit to the sport.

 Markova made her senior club debut at age fifteen, with SKIF Nizhny Novgorod in the 2017–18 season of the Zhenskaya Hockey League (ZhHL).
 She joined Agidel Ufa ahead of the 2018–19 season and played with the team through the 2023–24 season, twice winning the ZhHL Championship.
 She was selected to the ZhHL All-Star Game in 2022 and 2024.

 On 10 June 2024, Markova became the first Russian player to be drafted into the PWHL when she was selected in the seventh round, 37th overall, by the Boston Fleet in the 2024 PWHL draft.
 No Russian players declared eligibility for the 2023 PWHL draft and Markova was the only Russian player to declare for the 2024 PWHL draft.
 She was invited to the Fleet's training camp for the 2024–25 season and secured the travel documents necessary to join the team from the beginning of camp.
 Markova was not signed during camp and became waiver eligible on 26 November 2024.
 As she was not signed by the end of the waiver period, her rights remained with the Boston Fleet.

 Following her release from the Fleet, Markova returned to Agidel Ufa for the remainder of the 2024–25 ZhHL season.

+In January 2026, Markova joined the UBC Thunderbirds team, the program represent the University of British Columbia in the Canada West Universities Athletic Association.